-- A copy of current professional liability insurance is attached to or accompanies this application.
-I agree to maintain professional liability insurance throughout the duration of my Field Placement. - I agree to maintain health insurance throughout the duration of my Field Placement. - I understand my Field Agency may require me to submit to and pay for a Criminal Records Check. - I understand that I must complete the Field Orientation in Seminar prior to starting any work in Field I. - I have read, understand, and agree to follow the NASW Code of Ethics. - I understand that policies related to MSW Program, including Field Education, are available on the Brescia web page.
-I have read and understand them and have asked questions, if necessary. - I hereby authorize release of information to the proposed Field Agency about my knowledge, professional values, emotional maturity, skills, and other abilities for the purpose of determining my suitability of this Field Placement.

-Student Signature Date
+Proposed Field Supervisor' s Name Pho one Number Em ail Soc rial Work Degree: BSW MSW/MSSW Yea ars of post-Master's social work experience (For MSW applicants only) Do you have a past or current social or familial relationship with this person?
+Yes No Is it possible for the student product teams remotely?
+Yes No to engage with agency services, current clients, constituencies, and/or work Is it possible for the student Yes No to receive regular supervision remotely?
+AGREEMENTS essional liability insurance is attached to or accompanies this application.
+I essional liability insurance throughout the duration of my Field Placement.
+I agree to maintain hea lth insurance throughout the duration of my Field Placement.
+I understand my Field Agency may require me to submit to and pay for a Criminal Records Check.
+I understand that I mus I. t complete the Field Orientation in Seminar prior to starting any work in Field I have read, understand l, and agree to follow the NASW Code of Ethics . es related to MSW Program, including Field Education, are available on the ve read and understand them and have asked questions, if necessary. • ase of information to the proposed Field Agency about my knowledge, notional maturity, skills, and other abilities for the purpose of determining my Placement.
+Student Signature Date ways:

-Please return this form to Dr. LeAnn Howell , Director of Field Education in on e of the following ways:
+Please return this form to Dr. LeAnn Howell, Director of Field Education in one of the following

 Scan/email: leann.howell@brescia.edu

-Fax : 270-686-4273
+Fax: 270-686-4273

 Postal mail: Brescia University School of Social Work

 717 Frederica Street

 Owensboro, Kentucky 42301

+MSW Program

-MSW Program Practicum in Employment Setting Application
+Practicum in Employment Setting Application

+am Emproyment Seeing rappireuron

-Student's Contact Information
+Student's Contact Information on

 Name:

 Home Number

 Cell Number

 BU Email Address

-Complete the following information specifically detailing the differences.
+Complete the following inform ation specifically detailing the differences.

-Student's Employment Information
+Student's Employment Infor mation

 Name of Agency

 Employment Status

 Department/Program

 Supervisor Name

 Supervisor Office Address

 Supervisor Office Phone

 Supervisor Email Address

 Start Date

 Work Schedule

 Job Description

-Proposed Practicum Placement Information
+Proposed Practicum Placeme ent Information

 Department/Program

 Supervisor Name

 Supervisor Office Address

 Supervisor Office Phone

 Supervisor Email Address

 Start Date

 Work Schedule